 If your child breaks her arm, are you expected to know how to put that bone back together and apply a cast right there in the kitchen?
 Of course not!
 It takes someone with years of medical school and experience to know how to do that.
 The same method of thinking can, and should, be applied to cases of mental health.

 When you choose to enroll your child in counseling, it can be nerve-wracking both for you and your child or teen simply because of the unknowns.
 Counseling has a bit of a connotation floating around it, that someone seeing a counselor is “crazy.”
-This concept, which might be more familiar to a teen than to an elementary level child, should be disproved as quickly as possible.
-Speaking with a counselor doesn’t mean one is crazy; rather, it means that some things that happen in life which we simply can’t deal with on our own, not because we are weak, but because we haven’t been given the right tools to handle the situation.
+This concept, which might be more familiar to a teen than to an elementary-level child, should be dissolved as quickly as possible.
+Speaking with a counselor doesn’t mean they’re crazy; rather, it means some things happen in life that we simply can’t deal with on our own, not because we are weak, but because we haven’t been given the right tools to handle the situation.

-You can explain counseling to your child like this – if you’re building a house, tools like a frying pan and a hair dryer are useless for hammering nails into the wood.
-But, when given a hammer, you can build a much better home than when you were trying to use a hair dryer!
+You can explain counseling to your child like this—if you’re building a house, tools like a frying pan and a hairdryer are useless for hammering nails into the wood.
+But, when given a hammer, you can build a much better home because you have the proper tools.
 When a counselor gives you the right tools to build strong mental health, you can create a healthy, peaceful life for yourself.

-When a child understands the situation, it isn’t scary anymore.
+When a child understands something, the situation isn’t scary anymore.
 This holds true with counseling.
-Once they understand what it is, the nerves desist and they might show active interest in talking with someone who will give them the right tools to handle all the emotions swirling around in their head.
+Once they understand what it is, the nerves desist and they might show an active interest in talking with someone who will give them the right tools to handle all the emotions swirling around in their head.

-The current trend for counseling is online – teletherapy or telepsychiatry, it’s called.
-Teletherapy has many great benefits, including the ability for people to receive counseling who previously could not, whether because of distance or inaccessibility.
-It gives people the chance to talk with a counselor in greater privacy, without worrying about bumping into people you know in the waiting room, as well as simply enjoying the comfort of your home for the duration of the session.
-When conducting an online counseling session for a child or teen, these benefits hold true.
+The current trend for counseling is online—teletherapy or telepsychiatry, it’s called.
+Teletherapy has many great benefits, including the ability for children to receive counseling who previously could not, whether because of distance or inaccessibility.
+It gives them the chance to talk with a counselor in greater privacy, without worrying about bumping into people they know in the waiting room, as well as simply enjoying the comfort of their home for the duration of the session.

-In addition, parents have the option to be in the room during an online counseling session.
-For some children, this might be an added benefit, especially if they have difficulty speaking with strangers without mom or dad’s presence.
-For others, they might have no problem chatting with a counselor on their own – however, it’s comforting for some parents to know they have the option of sitting in on the first session or two to calm the nerves of their child.
+In addition, you, as the parent, have the option to be in the room during an online counseling session.
+For some children, this might be an added benefit, especially if they have difficulty speaking with strangers without a parent’s presence.
+For others, they might have no problem chatting with a counselor on their own—however, it’s comforting for some parents to know that you have the option of sitting in on the first session or two to calm the nerves of your child.